jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_snmptrap.md

 ## Select the Diagnostic Server

-For federated Spotlight Diagnostic Server (Federate Diagnostic Servers) you will be prompted to select the Spotlight Diagnostic Server to configure.
+For federated Spotlight Diagnostic Server you will be prompted to select the Spotlight Diagnostic Server to configure.
 Each Spotlight Diagnostic Server is independently configured for SNMP.

 ## Fill in the details